 The organization that plans to conduct the particular type of clinical trials may rely on central rather than for reviews required by the US Food and Drug Administration.

-- The FDA’s Center for Devices and Radiological Health (CDRH) has issued a technical amendment allowing sponsors to conduct clinical studies for Humanitarian Device.
+- The FDA’s Center for Devices and Radiological Health (CDRH) has issued a technical amendment allowing sponsors to conduct clinical studies for Humanitarian Devices.

-- Exemption (HDE) devices to utilize central IRBs to review their activities; previously, clinical trial sponsors and sites were required to undergo such reviews by local IRBs.
+- Exemption (HDE) devices utilize central IRBs to review their activities; previously, it was necessary for the clinical trial sponsors and sites to undergo review by local IRBs.

 - The allowance for central IRB review applies to Investigational Device Exemption (IDE) studies and multi-site clinical studies.